shopware-vagrant/shopware-vagrant/README.md

     2. Change vagrant box domain
 3. ```vagrant up```
 4. Select a repository or setup a new instance (apache ant locally required)
-6. Enter your administrator password for nfs mount or hosts update
+5. Enter your administrator password for nfs mount or hosts update
-7. Call URL project.name.dev.domain.com/ to start shopware installation
+6. Call URL project.name.dev.domain.com/ to start shopware installation
+    1. ```Skip database creation``` in install routine
 8. (Optional) After setup to use grunt ```vagrant provision``` or ```vagrant reload```

 ### Credentials